 As you work through your new First Semester Schedule Questionnaire, you will be asked about your interest in the various General Education categories.
 Yep, that’s right, every student will need to take courses in several general education areas and this broad spectrum of courses will help round out your liberal arts education.
 It’s good for you.

 Note that courses used for gen ed can also be used to satisfy major requirements.
 (And note that you can find advice on the major programs back on the main New Student Guide page.)
 So, for example, if you plan to major in Physics and decide to take PHYS 105-106: University Physics I & II your first year to get started on the major, you will have also satisfied the Natural Science general education requirement with those 2 courses.
 There are lots more rules about gen ed courses.
-For instance, in most cases, you cannot use a single course to satisfy two different requirements.
+For instance, in most cases, you cannot use a single course to satisfy two different gen ed requirements.
 Don’t worry so much about all of those rules at this time.
-You’ll learn them during your first year at UMW.
+You’ll learn them during your first year at UMW and by reading the Undergraduate Academic Catalog.
 For now, just concentrate on picking some subjects that interest you, and your Student Success Coordinator will make certain that you get started on the right track based on your interests.

-Here are the general education categories, and some comments to help you make some decisions.
+Here are the general education categories, and some comments to help you make decisions.
 This is just advice.
 Once you read the advice, you’ll still need to pick specific classes that appeal to you.
 Start by downloading and printing this summary sheet.
-It lists all of the courses that (a) satisfy a general education requirement, (b) are being offered in fall 2014, and (c) have no prerequisites.
+It lists all of the courses that (a) satisfy a general education requirement, (b) are being offered in fall 2015, and (c) have no prerequisites.
 This makes them perfect for new students!
 The Undergraduate Academic Catalog has a complete list of courses that meet the various requirements as well, and you can use the Course Descriptions tab on the left side of that page to look up more detailed descriptions.
 Note that not all courses satisfying general education categories are offered every semester.
 Also note that some disciplines require proper placement.
 This include languages, calculus and chemistry.
-When you’re here for orientation, you’ll take placement tests to help sort this out.
+Prior to orientation, you’ll take the math and language placement tests, and at orientation you will take the chemistry placement test, to help sort this out.
 You can read more about the placement tests here.

 Ok, so let’s get started with some general advice to help you as you complete the questionnaire.